 Family therapy: At Valley Behavioral Health System in Fort Smith, Arkansas, we recognize how crucial the role of family involvement is in order for rehab to be successful.
 During inpatient treatment, family therapy sessions occur at least once each week, more as needed.
 Family visitation time is made available twice per week during a patient’s stay, and family members are able to call their loved one at any time.

 Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into their treatment process, we offer therapeutic recreational programs that assess, educate, and assist patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include:

 - Arts and crafts

 Continuing Care and Levels of Treatment

 Your child’s discharge process begins at the time of admission to ensure continuity of care.
 This provides peace of mind in knowing that you and your child are not going to lose our support after you walk out of our doors.
 Some children may step down to a partial hospitalization program (PHP), an intensive outpatient program (IOP), standard outpatient therapy sessions, meetings with your psychiatrist for continuing medication management, and support groups.
 If necessary, we can also help arrange residential placement following your child’s discharge.
 Our care coordinators will be available to further assist you in scheduling follow-up appointments or making other arrangements, per your request.
-At Valley Behavioral, we will do everything that we can to ensure that your child reaches his or her highest potential so that he or she can go on to lead a happy and productive life.
+At Valley Behavioral in Fort Smith, Arkansas, we will do everything that we can to ensure that your child reaches his or her highest potential so that he or she can go on to lead a happy and productive life.